 The author of the Christian Science text-book does not consult nor read letters on disease.

-WE take the following clipping from the Boston Sunday American of June 28:—
+take the following clipping from the Boston Sunday American of June 28:—

-ALL who come into Christian Science discover in a short time that its teachings not only may be but must be applied to every problem of our human experience, if we would make real progress.
+who come into Christian Science discover in a short time that its teachings not only may be but must be applied to every problem of our human experience, if we would make real progress.

-IN his very interesting address on "Science and Religion," before a recent London gathering, Mr.
+his very interesting address on "Science and Religion," before a recent London gathering, Mr.

 FOR THE YEAR, JULY 1, 1908, TO JUNE 30, 1909.